wfloat/pothos-generator/README.md

 # pothos-generator
-Generator that emits a Pothos based GraphQL schema from your defined Prisma schema.
+Generator that emits a Pothos GraphQL schema from your defined Prisma schema.
 Provides enhanced type-safety and error detection when the generated GraphQL schema's state diverges from your Prisma schema.